ionutbortis/easy-dotfiles/docs/tips-and-tricks.md

 **_What if_ you really don't like JSON but you love shell scripts?**

-I guess you could change **your private** [apps][apps config json] config JSON to have only one entry for all of your apps and the `dconf` part could manage the whole database:
+I guess you could change **your private** [apps][apps config json] config JSON to have only one entry for all of your dotfiles and the `dconf` part could manage the whole database:

 ```json
 [